namcuongtp2000/Japanese_Learning_Tools_Chatbot/README.md

 # *3.3 Handwritting Window*

-Thanks to https://github.com/yas-sim/handwritten-japanese-ocr, I modify a little source code to make it more features for you.
+Thanks to https://github.com/yas-sim/handwritten-japanese-ocr, I modified a little bit in source code to make it more features for you.

 Here's Japanese Handwritting Recognition Window by running "python handwritten.py":